Start your day right with random acts of kindness to brighten anyone’s mood. Here are 35 ideas to make family, friends and strangers happy.

 - Leave a 100% tip to a well-deserving waiter or barista.
 If someone goes out of your way, or is your regular server, brighten their day with an amazing tip.

 - Leave or give unused coupons at the grocery or store.
-I’ve found coupons left on shelves.
-I’ve also passed along free movie popcorn coupons to the couple behind us in line.
+I’ve found coupons left on shelves and have also passed along free movie popcorn coupons to people behind us in line.

 - Leave a bag of treats for your mail carrier.
 Thank them for their services or wishing them a happy holiday.
 I still love the look on our mailman’s face when my then two-year-old handed him a bag of treats for the holidays.